If you are running ClamAV 0.7x please upgrade now.

 $ dig @ns1.clamav.net db.us.big.clamav.net

-Try to download daily.cvd with lynx or wget from the same machine that is running freshclam.
+daily.cvd with curl, wget, or lynx from the same machine that is running freshclam.
 Future versions of freshclam will provide a better way to deal with this.

 mirrors.dat is used by freshclam to keep track of broken mirrors.
 It avoids the unnecessary delays caused by trying to download a CVD update from a mirror which failed multiple times during the last 24 hours.